Sherryl Shannon - Obituary

 1/1

-CARROLLTON — Sherryl Kaye Shannon, 76, of Carrollton, Illinois, died on Saturday, Aug.
-22, 2020 at St. John's Hospital in Springfield, Illinois, with her husband, daughter and dear friend, Jenny, by her side.
+CARROLLTON — Sherryl Kaye Shannon, 76, of Carrollton died Saturday, Aug.
+22, 2020, at St. John's Hospital in Springfield, with her husband, daughter and dear friend, Jenny, by her side.

 Born in Carrollton on May 21, 1944, she was the daughter of the late Newell W. and Nina Mae (Davidson) Trusty.